 Fully indexed rate: 4.25%

 Most short-term ARMs are hybrids with 30-year terms.
-In the above scenario, the first three years are fixed and the remaining 27 years are adjustable.
+In the above scenario, the interest rate is fixed during the first three years and adjustable during the remaining 27 years.
 This may be represented as a 3/1 ARM.
 After three years, the interest rate adjusts to the sum of the margin and index, and can adjust annually both up or down.

-Instead of getting stuck with a higher rate, the borrower can obtain new financing that is lower than the fully-indexed rate.
+Instead of getting stuck with a higher rate, the borrower can obtain new home loan financing that is lower than the fully-indexed rate.

 Your Mortgage Rate May Rise If You Don’t Refinance